nlekkerman/killarney-wild/README.md

 **Acknowledgments:**
 - Special thanks to CHAT-gpt for assistance with textual content and speeding up the coding process.
-- Additional credits to Code Institute's Love Running App for their inspiration in developing the Love Nature platform, and footer section  part code.
+- Additional credits to Code Institute's Love Running App for their inspiration in developing the Killarney Wild, and footer section  part code.